nginx/unit-docs/source/configuration.rst

           }
       }

-   Here, any IPs from the range match, except for :samp:`192.0.2.9`:
+   Here, any IPs from the range match except :samp:`192.0.2.9`:

    .. code-block:: json